 About me & CHINOOK JARGON!

-About CHINOOK JARGON!: This site and newsletter are my way of sharing my ongoing discoveries about the Pacific Northwest’s unique, historic “national language”, Chinook Jargon — and making a living using my education.
+About CHINOOK JARGON!: This site is my way of sharing my ongoing discoveries about the Pacific Northwest’s unique, historic “national language”, Chinuk Wawa a.k.a.
+Chinook Jargon — and making a living using my education.

 About me: I’m a linguist.
 My mentor was the late, inimitable Robert Austerlitz, who demonstrated every day that linguistics is fun.
-My dissertation is about a British Columbia (Canada) pidgin dialect ‘Kamloops Chinuk Wawa’, and its writing system ‘Chinuk pipa’.
+My PhD dissertation is about a British Columbia (Canada) pidgin dialect ‘Kamloops Chinuk Wawa’, and its writing system ‘Chinuk pipa’.
 It analyzes around 150 of the Aboriginal-written texts I’ve located.
+This is the first full grammar of a CW variety, and perhaps of any pidgin language in the world.

 I’m interested in — and write about —

-- language contact (esp. pidgins and The West)
+- language contact, especially pidgins and The West:

 - Chinook Jargon